 13. Great Canadian Midway

-The Great Canadian Midway houses Canada’s largest Sky Wheel.
+The Great Canadian Midway is the fun area of Clifton Hill located beside Canada’s largest Sky Wheel.
 It offers panoramic views of the falls.
 The Midway is exactly what it says, it’s like an amusement park midway with games, rides, and cotton candy.
 With 70,000 square feet of indoor entertainment, it’s a great place for a rainy day or in the cold winter months.
 Besides the arcade games, you’ll also get to ride the Cosmic Coaster Motion Simulator and the Ghost Blasters Dark Ride.

 Want to get your blood pumping again?
 This is one scary haunted house.
 Located at the top of Clifton Hill across from Ripley’s Believe it or Not, Nightmares is a must for anyone that loves a good scare.